bjonesy/gohealth-programmer-project/README.md

 ## Description

-On form submission a patient's information will be saved and posted to the proxied server route `/form-submissions` and will enter the patient's information into a Mongo DB for storage.
+On form submission a patient's information will be saved and posted to the proxied server route `/form-submissions`.
+The patient will be redirected and the information will enter into a Mongo DB for storage.
 The server route `/form-posts` is used to retrieve the form posts from the Mongo DB.
-Since I was unable to complete connecting to the Eligibility API, I added a staffing display page for the form posts  that is located at the app's router route `/submissions`.
+Since I was unable to complete connecting to the Eligibility API, I added a staffing display page for the form posts.
+This page is located at the app's router route `/submissions`.
 There is validation for the form fields and will not allow the user to submit the form without required information.

 ## Built With